bbuchfink/diamond/README.rst

 The output file here is specified with the ``–o`` option and named ``matches.m8``.
 By default, it is generated in BLAST tabular format.

 *Note*:
   - The program may use quite a lot of memory and also temporary disk space.
-Should the program fail due to running out of either one, you need to set a lower value for the block size parameter ``-b`` (see below).
+Should the program fail due to running out of either one, you need to set a lower value for the block size parameter ``-b`` (see the `manual <https://github.com/bbuchfink/diamond/raw/master/diamond_manual.pdf>`_).
   - The default (fast) mode was mainly designed for short reads.
 For longer sequences, the sensitive modes (options ``--sensitive`` or ``--more-sensitive``) are recommended.
   - The full speed of the program is only attained on large query datasets.
 It is currently not efficient in mapping a smaller number of query sequences.